 Q: Can I make Karaage without sake?

 Yes, you can!
-However, Sake’s makes a big difference for making juicy Karaage.
+However, Sake makes a big difference for making juicy Karaage.
 So if you have sake, I recommend you use it.

 Q: Can I make Karaage without using potato starch?

-Some people prefer not to use potato starch, Katakuriko, or corn starch after coating with flour because they like the harder texture.
-But normally, we will use one of them to make crispy but soft inside Karaage.
+Some people prefer to not use potato starch, Katakuriko, or cornstarch after coating with flour because they like the harder texture.
+But normally, we will use one of them to make crispy but tender Karaage.

 Q: How can I make Crispy and Juicy Karaage?

-Double frying, Sake, and Katakuriko are the key!
-You can buy Katakuriko at almost any Asian grocery stores or on Amazon.
-If you don’t have Katakuriko, use corn starch or potato starch instead.
-They are the key to make crispy and juicy Tori no Karaage!
+Double frying, Sake, and Katakuriko are the keys!
+You can buy Katakuriko at almost any Asian grocery store or on Amazon.
+If you don’t have Katakuriko or potato starch, use cornstarch instead.
+It is the key to making crispy and juicy Tori no Karaage!

 Q: What should I do with the leftover oil?

-This is also a big question “How or what should I do with the oil after I used it?”.
+This is also a big question “What should I do with the oil after I used it?”.

 In Japan, there are a lot of chances to use oil in our meals, so we keep cooking oil in a container with a strainer(Aulett Home Bacon Grease Container With Strainer).
 Using this, you can reuse oil for deep frying 2-3 times!

 Pouring the oil down the drain is not good for the environment.
-When you throw it out, I recommend pouring the oil into a Ziploc or plastic bag and then zipping or sealing it, then throwing into a trashcan.
+When you throw it out, I recommend letting the oil cool, pouring the oil into a Ziploc or plastic bag, zipping or sealing it, then disposing of it with your regular trash.

 Q: How to serve Tori no Karaage?